Arena quits as US men's coach after missing World Cup

 Gulati said the federation held a board meeting Thursday night and will seek ”outside expertise” as it evaluates what went wrong.

-A 66-year-old member of the U.S. National Soccer Hall of Fame, Arena coached the U.S. to its greatest success in the modern era, from 1998-2006, then was fired by Gulati.
+A 66-year-old member of the U.S. National Soccer Hall of Fame, Arena coached the U.S. from 1998-2006, including a trip to the 2002 World Cup quarterfinals in 2002, the best American finish since the first tournament in 1930.

-Arena was brought back last November after a 0-2 start in the final round of qualifying in the North and Central American region under Jurgen Klinsmann.
-The Americans were unbeaten in their first 14 games under Arena, winning its third CONCACAF Gold Cup under him, but they lost a home qualifier to Costa Rica 2-0 last month, putting a berth in danger.
+He was fired by Gulati after group-stage elimination in 2006, then brought back last November after a 0-2 start in the final round of qualifying in the North and Central American region under Jurgen Klinsmann.
+The Americans were unbeaten in their first 14 games under Arena, winning their third CONCACAF Gold Cup under him, but they lost a home qualifier to Costa Rica 2-0 last month, putting a berth in danger.

-With three wins, four losses and three ties, the Americans finished fifth among six teams in the hexagonal.
-Panama climbed to third and qualified, and Honduras finished fourth and will meet Australia in a playoff next month for a berth.
+With three wins, four losses and three ties, the U.S. finished fifth among six teams in the hexagonal.
+Panama climbed to third and qualified, and fourth-place Honduras will meet Australia in a playoff next month for a berth.

 ”I don’t know how anyone could ever say lack of desire.
 I think that’s a terrible statement.
 It really is,” Arena said. ”This is a group of guys with a lot of character.
 They came into 2017 with not the odds in their favor to qualify.
 It took a lot of hard work to get to where the program got at the end where we could have qualified.
 So to say a lack of desire I think is insane.
 You hear that.
 You hear all the stupid stuff days after, but for whatever reason we played very poorly in the first half against Trinidad, and it cost us.”